Home - Salad - Tahini Caesar Salad with Olive Oil Breadcrumbs

 • Crusty sourdough bread (2 slices)

-To be honest, when I’m not craving a my usual kale salad, I snatch up Little Gem lettuces up when I see them in the market because they can be hard to find (you might have the same problem).
+To be honest, when I’m not craving a my Tuscan kale salad, I snatch up Little Gem lettuces up when I see them in the market because they can be hard to find (you might have the same problem).

-Luckily, romaine hearts are just as delicious and sweet — they’re interchangeable to use in this salad.
+Romaine hearts are just as delicious and sweet — they’re interchangeable to use in this salad.

-Vegan tahini caesar dressing
+Tahini caesar dressing

 The dressing includes yogurt and cheese.
 But if you want to make this vegan-friendly you have some choices.